indykiss/DataStructures-Algos/Topics/Sorts.md

     // Base: Return the element in the arr if(arr.length <= 1) {return arr}

+    // Make a pivot.
+Start at 1st ele always
-    // Make a pivot, and two arrs for left and right const pivot = Math.floor(arr.length/2)
+        // Make two arrs for left and right const pivot = nums[0]
     let left = []
     let right = []